US giving Ukraine USD 3 billion in military aid for years ahead | Law-Order

 The Biden administration is expected on Wednesday to announce an additional roughly USD 3 billion in aid to train and equip Ukrainian forces to fight for years to come, US officials said.

-In addition to providing longer-term assistance that Ukraine can use for potential future defense needs, the new package is intended to reassure Ukrainian officials that the United States intends to keep up its support, regardless of the day-to-day back and forth of the conflict, the officials said.
+Besides providing longer-term assistance that Ukraine can use for potential future defence needs, the new package is intended to reassure Ukrainian officials that the United States intends to keep up its support, regardless of the day-to-day back and forth of the conflict, the officials said.

 NATO Secretary-General Jens Stoltenberg noted the more extended focus Tuesday as he reaffirmed the alliance's support for the conflict-torn country.

+Both sides have seen thousands of troops killed and injured, as Russia's bombardment of cities has killed countless innocent civilians.

-There are fears that Russia will intensify attacks on civilian infrastructure and government facilities in the coming days because of the holiday celebrating Ukraine's 1991 declaration of independence from the Soviet Union and the six-month anniversary of the invasion.
+There are fears that Russia will intensify attacks on civilian infrastructure and government facilities in the coming days because of the holiday celebrating Ukraine's 1991 declaration of independence from the Soviet Union and the day marking six months since the invasion.

 On Monday, the US Embassy in Ukraine and the State Department issued a new security alert for Ukraine that repeated a call for Americans in the country to leave due to the danger.